envoyproxy/gateway/site/content/en/latest/design/eg-metrics.md

 #### Example

-+ The following is an example to enable prometheus metric.
++ The following is an example to disable prometheus metric.

 ``` yaml
 apiVersion: gateway.envoyproxy.io/v1alpha1